 This one trips people up constantly, and I want to spend a minute on it because I've been confused by it myself.

-Could be wrong, but I think this is one of the main reasons people end up thinking their card is "broken" or that they've been overcharged.
+This is probably one of the main reasons people end up thinking their card is "broken" or that they've been overcharged.
 Check your balance again after a day or two if something seems off.
+For a deeper look at what causes a Joker Visa to misbehave at the till, our guide on what to do when your Joker Visa card gets declined covers the authorization hold issue in more detail.
+The Joker Visa fees guide for Canada lays out every fee you might encounter.

 What Happens to Your Balance Near the Expiry Date